-- Asking questions
+- Ask questions

-“At the beginning it was only one or two…but then it went on the rise”
+“At the beginning it was only one or two…but then it went on the rise.”

-So, he took the subject seriously around the idea of a more “move the needle” oriented coaching program, where he could identify a bounce of significant indicators to be defined, agreed upon and consistently monitored by means of some sort of digital tool.
+He took the subject seriously regarding a coaching program that was oriented more toward the “move the needle” idea.
+He wanted to be able to identify a balance of significant indicators to be defined, agreed upon and consistently monitored by means of some sort of digital tool.

 In fact, he noticed that the platform was providing many types of different data, even more than what he could possibly handle.